[From The Miller 1 April 1946 pp29-32]

 This is a kiln in which oats, all locally grown, are heated over a fire of coke. corn husks and the like for some two hours before milling, The wheel is some 6 ft. diameter breast shot with an 8 ft. head the mill water being peculiar to the mill and being taken from the River Neb through a run back to a fall a mile up stream.

 The power transmission here is out of the ordinary as it consists in the first place of a 3 o'clock spur pinion driven from a spur wheel on the water wheel, the horizontal shaft running almost the length of the floor and bearing five bevel crown wheels meshing with bevel pinions which slide on the stone shafts both for tentering and putting the stone drives in and out of gear.
 So far as the writer knows the term "tentering" is unknown on the Island the miller referring to the operation as "setting".
-Another term not used apples to the "thrift", i.e., the shaft in which the mill bill is held during the operation of stone dressing.
+Another term not used applies to the "thrift", i.e., the shaft in which the mill bill is held during the operation of stone dressing.

-Another interesting feature is seen in the mill being of two buildings some 20 ft. apart, a covered way just under the caves housing a sack hoisting chain complete with control cord so that the one sack tackle is available to both sections.
+Another interesting feature is seen in the mill being of two buildings some 20 ft. apart, a covered way just under the eaves housing a sack hoisting chain complete with control cord so that the one sack tackle is available to both sections.
 A complete threshing machine is also installed, an excellent dynamo of about ½Kw providing light also power for battery charging, the latter well protected by an automatic cut-out together with the necessary instruments.
 Upon the writer commenting favourably on the installation the miller agreed that: "it ought to be all right as I gave £4 for the lot"!

 Up on the stone floor the oats are milled, elevated and passed down to the sifter which also contains a winnowing fan to remove all husks, any oats not properly milled being returned to the stones.
 The Manx name for the portion of grain retained by the miller as "grist" is known as the "malta" a term of ancient and obscure origin.
 This very versatile and enterprising mill also turns out barley meal, pearl barley, rye meal and groats.